shades9a/Employee_SQL/README.md

 Making a mockup list of employees and their information.
-It was done in SQL
+It would show their pay and other information.